4g3nt47/Striker/README.md

 ## Getting Started

 After following the above instructions, *Striker* should now be ready for use.
 Kindly go through [the usage guide](/USAGE.md).
-Have fun, and happy hacking! :)
+Have fun, and happy hacking!

+## Support

+If you like the project, consider helping me turn [coffee into code](https://ko-fi.com/4g3nt47)!